-Recently, Laloy et al. (2019) studied the difficulties of performing gradient-based deterministic inversion with a specific DGM.
-They concluded that the nonlinearity of their generative function or "generator" (i.e. the mapping from the latent space to the pixel space) was high enough to hinder gradient-based optimization, causing the latter to often fail in finding the global minimum even when the objective function was known to be convex (in pixel space).
-In order to approximate manifolds of realistic patterns, most common DGMs involve (artificial) neural networks with several layers and nonlinear (activation) functions.
-For a specific subsurface pattern, the degree of nonlinearity of the generative function may be controlled mainly by its architecture and the way it is trained (Goodfellow et al., 2016).
-Regarding difference in training, two common types of DGMs can be distinguished: generative adversarial networks (GANs) (Goodfellow et al., 2014) and variational autoencoders (VAEs) (Kingma and Welling, 2014).
+For a specific subsurface pattern, the degree of non-linearity and the changes induced in topology by nonlinearity of the generative function may be controlled mainly by its architecture and the way it is trained (Goodfellow et al., 2016).
+Regarding difference in training, two common types of DGMs can be distinguished: generative adversarial networks (GANs) (Goodfellow et al., 2014) and variational autoencoders (VAEs) (Kingma and Welling, 2014)-in.
 VAEs training relies on a variational inference strategy where a DNN is used to approximate the required variational distribution.
 Such distribution is equivalent to a probabilistic encoder (see details in Section 3.2.3).
 GANs training is based on adversarial learning: the generator is trained together with a discriminator in such a way that the models generated by the former are aimed to fool the latter.
 In both cases training generally takes the form of optimizing a loss function, but in the case of GANs one has to alternate between optimizing the generator and the discriminator.
 GANs and VAEs require specification of a probability distribution in the latent space and an architecture for the discriminator or encoder (respectively) in addition to the one for their generators.
 They might also require other parameters to be specified such as the weights on the different terms of the loss function.
-Frequently, some of these choices use default values, but generally all of them may affect the degree of nonlinearity of the generator (Rolinek et al., 2019).
+Frequently, some of these choices use default values, but generally all of them may affect the degree of non-linearity nonlinearity of the generator (Rolinek et al., 2019).

-Given all the possible choices to train the generator it is interesting to investigate whether one can find those that allow both for a good reproduction of the patterns and a good performance of less computationally demanding gradient-based inversion.
-In this chapter, we review some of the difficulties of performing inversion with DGMs and show how to obtain a well-balanced tradeoff between accuracy in patterns and applicability of gradient-based methods.
+Given all these possible controls for learning the possible choices to train the generator it is interesting to investigate whether there exist some combinations of such controls one can find those that allow both for a good reproduction of the patterns and a good performance of less computationally demanding gradient-based inversion.
+In this Chapterchapter, we review some of the difficulties of performing inversion with DGMs and show how to obtain a well-balanced tradeoff between accuracy in patterns and applicability of gradient-based methods.
 In particular, we propose to use the training choice of a VAE as DGM and to select some of its parameters in order to achieve good results with gradient-based inversion.
 Then, we compare this to the training choice of a GAN that has been tested with gradient-based inversion in prior studies (Laloy et al., 2019; Richardson, 2018).
 Furthermore, we show that since the resulting VAE inversion is only mildly nonlinear, modified stochastic gradient-descent (SGD) methods are generally sufficient to avoid getting trapped in local minima and provide a better alternative than regular gradient-based methods while also retaining a low computational cost.

 The remainder of this chapter is structured as follows.
 Section 3.2.1 explains DGMs and their conceptualization as approximating the real (pattern) manifold.
 In Section 3.2.2 the use of DGMs to represent prior information in inversion and the difficulties of performing gradient-based inversion are reviewed.
 Sections 3.2.3 and 3.2.4 show how to use a VAE and SGD to cope with some of the mentioned difficulties.
 Then, Section 3.3 shows some results of the proposed approach.
 Section 3.4 discusses the obtained results and points to some remaining challenges.
-Finally, Section 5.4 presents the conclusions of this chapter.
+Finally, Section 3.5.5.4 presents the conclusions of this Chapterchapter.